What is a Data Breach? 7 Most Common Causes of Data Breach

 Causes:

-Social engineering is a method used by cyber criminals to make people share their secrets, allow access to sensitive systems, or to perform actions that they won’t do without being asked.
+Social engineering is a method used by cybercriminals to make people share their secrets, allow access to sensitive systems, or perform actions that they won’t do without being asked.

-Attackers use psychological exploit and trust to mislead users through various means of impersonation, pretexting, phishing, and baiting.
+Attackers use psychological exploitation and trust to mislead users through various means of impersonation, pretexting, phishing, and baiting.

 Recommended: Phishing Vs Vishing – The Key Differences Explained

-The intruders can take on the guise of real people or authorities through email, phone, or social media to either fool the users to disclose their passwords, account credentials, or other sensitive details.
+The intruders can take on the guise of real people or authorities through email, phone, or social media to fool the users into disclosing their passwords, account credentials, or other sensitive details.

-They can as well fabricate fake websites and profiles to deceive unaware users to download malware or submit personal data.
+They can also fabricate fake websites and profiles to deceive unaware users into downloading malware or submitting personal data.

 Solutions:

-Putting off the possible social engineering attacks requires having a mix of user education, awareness training, and technical controls.
+Putting off possible social engineering attacks requires a mix of user education, awareness training, and technical controls.

-Technical controls like email filtering, spam detection, and web filtering could be utilized in order to ban malicious content and avoid attackers through phishing websites and malicious domains.
+Technical controls like email filtering, spam detection, and web filtering could be utilized to ban malicious content and avoid attackers through phishing websites and malicious domains.

 Developing several authentication factors (MFA) and access controls can add an additional layer of protection by approving users to use more than one authentication factor before being allowed to access sensitive systems or data.